sagarlakshmipathy/hudi-on-databricks/README.md

 # Hudi on Databricks

-If you're a Databricks user looking to optimize data lake operations without the hassle, you're in the right place.
+If you're a Databricks user and are wondering `How do I run Apache Hudi on Databricks?`, you’re not alone.
 In this blog, we'll walk you through the straightforward process of setting up and configuring Hudi within your Databricks environment.
 All you need is your Databricks account, and you're ready to follow along.
 We'll cover everything from creating compute instances to installing the necessary libraries, ensuring you're set up for success.
 Once configured, we'll explore the essential configurations needed to leverage Hudi tables effectively.
 With these insights, you'll be equipped to tackle data management tasks with ease, all within the familiar Databricks environment.

 ## Pre-requisites: